How CIHR handles resubmissions

 Resubmitting an application: Response to previous reviews

-As there are several peer review committees within the Project Grant competition, an application may be evaluated by a different peer review committee than that suggested by the applicant.
+As there are several peer review committees within the Project Grant competition, all applications, including resubmissions, may be evaluated by a different peer review committee than that suggested by the applicant or where it was previously reviewed.
 In consultation with committee Chairs and Scientific Officers, an application may be transferred to ensure proper alignment with the committee mandate and appropriate matching of reviewer expertise.
-Furthermore, given the dynamic nature of committee membership between competitions, applications are not necessarily evaluated by the same peer reviewers from one meeting to the next, although every effort is made to ensure some continuity between reviews where possible.
+Furthermore, given the dynamic nature of committee membership between competitions, applications are not necessarily evaluated by the same peer reviewers from one competition to the next, although every effort is made to ensure some continuity between reviews where possible.

-Peer Reviewers do not have access to the previous iteration of the application, reviews, or scores, and are instructed to evaluate the application submitted as a stand-alone entity.
-Depending on the cohort of applications received by a committee, an application may receive higher or lower rating than in previous competition depending on how it compares to the other applications.
+Peer Reviewers do not have access to the previous iteration of the application and are instructed to evaluate the application submitted as a stand-alone entity.
+However, they are asked to evaluate the “Response to Preview Review” section (please see application instructions).
+Depending on the cohort of applications received by a committee, an application may receive higher or lower rating and/or ranking than in previous competition depending on how it compares to the evaluation criteria and other applications’ ratings/rankings .

 - Date modified: